Ivo-Evans/FAC-application-website/readme.md

 - imageSet - a NodeList of images
 - imagesHandle - the div that the first image sits in, and the rest are 'supposed' to sit in
 - jumpWidth - declared but not assigned
-- pixelPosition - position of the imagesHandle - declared but not assigned
+- pixelPosition - position of imagesHandle - declared but not assigned
-- currentPicture - initialised to 1; images 0 and 9 are duplicates of opposite imgages
+- currentPicture - initialised to 1; images 0 and 9 are duplicates of opposite images
 - indexedDots - a NodeList of the dots in the ul that allow navigation
 - playing - a boolean initialised to true, which represents whether the carousel is automatically moving